Infant Respiratory Disorders- Overview and Practice Questions Vector

 74. What are the secondary causes of PPHN?

-Meconium Aspiration Syndrome (MAS), heart disease, infection, and upper airway obstruction.
+Secondary causes include Meconium Aspiration Syndrome (MAS), congenital heart disease, infections, and upper airway obstructions.

 75. What is the clinical presentation of PPHN?

-Cyanosis, tachypnea, respiratory distress (retractions, grunting, nasal flaring), and cardiomegaly.
-Chest X-ray is clear in the early stages, but late stages lung can be hyperexpanded.
+Clinical presentation includes cyanosis, tachypnea, respiratory distress (retractions, grunting, nasal flaring), and cardiomegaly.
+Chest x-rays may appear clear in early stages but show hyperinflation in later stages.

 76. What is the treatment of PPHN?

-Maintain stable labs, minimal handling and noise, mechanical ventilation, mild hyperventilation for 12-24 hours, High-Frequency Ventilation (HFV), Extracorporeal Membrane Oxygenation (ECMO), sedation with fentanyl, nitric oxide, and IV magnesium.
+Treatment includes maintaining stable laboratory values, minimizing handling and noise, mechanical ventilation, mild hyperventilation for 12-24 hours, high-frequency ventilation (HFV), extracorporeal membrane oxygenation (ECMO), sedation with fentanyl, nitric oxide therapy, and intravenous magnesium.

 77. What are the complications of PPHN?

-Mortality rate around 40%, survival rate around 20% with ECMO or iNO, and neuro disabilities 15-60%.
+Complications include a mortality rate of around 40%, with a survival rate of 20% with ECMO or inhaled nitric oxide (iNO), and neurological disabilities affecting 15-60% of survivors.

-79. What is the incidence of Air Leak Syndromes?
+79. What is the incidence of Air Leak Syndrome?

-Higher in preterm infants, higher in infants with RDS, MAS, and pulmonary hypoplasia.
+Air Leak Syndrome occurs more frequently in preterm infants and in those with conditions such as RDS, MAS, and pulmonary hypoplasia.

-80. What are the causes of Air Leak Syndromes?
+80. What are the causes of Air Leak Syndrome?

 Final Thoughts